ucdh/SCOPUS-Citation-Gatherer/README.md

 #SCOPUS Citation Finder

-A Python 2.7 script which returns citation data for New Zealand research repositories from http://www.scopus.com.
+A Python 2.7 script which gathers citation data for New Zealand research repositories from http://www.scopus.com.

 The script uses two Elsevier SCOPUS APIs: the [SCOPUS Search API](http://api.elsevier.com/documentation/SCOPUSSearchAPI.wadl) and the [Abstract Retrieval API](http://api.elsevier.com/documentation/AbstractRetrievalAPI.wadl).
 Firstly, it identifies articles in SCOPUS that have referenced a research repository article.
 It then examines these articles and pulls out the relevant citation data.